-For Puerto Ricans, a bittersweet holiday season
+This is not how Puerto Rico usually does Christmas

 San Juan, Puerto Rico (CNN) -- On the southeastern coast of this island, where Hurricane Maria made landfall two months ago, the waves of the Caribbean lash the crumbling foundation of Jose Morales' battered seaside home.

 A year ago, the Morales clan kicked off the holidays in Yabucoa with a large outdoor gathering that included turkey and a traditional pig roast.
-Not this year.
+It's an example of the importance Puerto Ricans place on the Christmas season, when family feasts and roving parties called parrandas happen seemingly every week.

 "This year there will be no Christmas," says Morales, who is 74 and legally blind.
 "Those who can will enjoy the holidays.
 We can't.
 We'll be here.
 Living in fear, in danger."